Kewejuankenobie/Rubik-s-Cube/README.md

 3/10 Moved Puzzle into a seperate python file, debating what module to use for 3d Graphics PyGame, x3d, pyopengl, matplotlib, vector

+3/14 Decided on making a 3d engine using pyOpenGL, made 2 classes for points and vectors which will be used later Rotate Sides by clearing screen and redrawing